In Turkey, there are many places to buy groceries like supermarkets, street markets, and grocery stores.

 6. Macro Center

-Macrocenter is another sub-branch of Migros, it deserves its own space because it is unique.
+Macrocenter is another sub-branch of Migros, and it deserves its own space because it is unique.

 Macrocenter is a premium supermarket chain that offers high-quality products.